-Prague farmers markets are, without a doubt, one of the best things to do in Prague.
+While we rarely visit them during our Prague food tours, Prague farmers markets are, without a doubt, one of the best things to do in Prague.
 As a Prague attraction, they are authentic, genuine and popular among the locals.
 Prague markets are on throughout the year, most typically on Saturday mornings, with an ever-shorter pause in January and February.
 Visiting Prague farmers markets is a great idea for so many reasons, but primarily, they nicely show what is in season at the particular time of the year and what you should expect - and demand - on the menu in the best restaurants in Prague.
 We have picked the four best farmers markets in Prague we think are worth visiting.
 You can find more farmers markets in Prague, but we visit these four the most.

 Naplavka farmers market

-Arguably the most popular market in Prague by the river underneath the Vysehrad fortress, some 15 minutes by walk from the National Theatre.
+Arguably the most popular market in Prague by the river underneath the Vysehrad fortress, a 15-minute walk South from the National Theatre.
 The riverside market is so popular it made our perfect Saturday itinerary for Prague, and is one of the places to visit if you're spending the weekend in Prague.
 If the weather is nice and the sun is shining, this is the place than will make you fall in love with Prague.
 You can enjoy the view of the Prague Castle in the distance, feed the swans - and yourself - with some nice Czech produce, a hot meal, and Czech beer and wine, watch young families and friends meet or buy things to cook at home over the weekend, or listen to the band play some familiar tunes.

 Jirak farmers market